austinrivas/grav-nginx-docker-bootstrap/README.md

 - usage : `$ ./scripts/deploy.sh <environment>`

-The deploy script checks the remote and pulls down any changes in the `./grav/user/pages` directory.
+The deploy script checks the remote and pulls down any changes in the `./grav/user/pages` and `./grav/user/config` directory.

 If changes are detected it prompts the user to either abort the deploy and commit the changes, or overwrite the changes present in the remote environment.